 Preventing Tower Worker Accidents and Death Needs to Be the Top Priority

-Every major communications provider has a safety manual that must be followed to the letter to keep their tower workers safe.
+Every significant communications provider has a safety manual that must be followed to the letter to keep their tower workers safe.

-To the greatest degree possible, management should provide mechanical and physical protection required for personal safety and health.
-Adequate training in detecting hazards, reporting dangerous conditions, and reporting safety violations, and controlling workplace hazards is imperative is the responsibility of every individual.
+To the most significant degree possible, management should provide mechanical and physical protection required for personal safety and health.
+Adequate training in detecting hazards, reporting dangerous conditions, reporting safety violations, and controlling workplace hazards is imperative and is the responsibility of every individual.

 Communication Tower Best Practices for Preventing Accidents and Death